lagdo/temporal-php-samples/README.md

 This repo provides sample Symfony applications and Docker Compose config to easily get started with [Temporal durable workflows](https://temporal.io/).

-There applications are in the `temporal-apps` subdir.
+The applications are in the `temporal-apps` subdir.
 - An API to interact (start, query, signal) with the workflows: `temporal-apps\workflow-api`.
 - A first worker that only execute Temporal workflow functions: `temporal-apps\workflow-worker`.
 - A second worker that only execute Temporal activity functions: `temporal-apps\activity-worker`.